mhountsword/SysteemOntwerp/3dprintscheduler-main/tests/testing.md

 ## What should be tested

 ### Adding prints
 - When adding a print it should be assigned to a printer that can physically print it that has a matching spool.
+X
 - When adding a print it should be assigned to a printer that can physically print it and a spool change is initiated.
+X
 - When adding a print and there is no printer available that can physically print it is added to the queue.
+X
 - When a printer is marked as ready a print is selected that fits and uses the same spool.
 - Starting the queue will attempt to fill all printers.
 - When adding multiple prints in the order of Blue, Red, Blue and a correct printer has a Blue spool.
   It will select the third print when it is marked ready.
--

 ## Print and Printer fit Truth table